Five simple reasons you might have maggots in your carpet.

 Diatomaceous Earth Powder

-Diatomaceous earth is a natural powder and an excellent method to remove maggots from the carpet.
+Diatomaceous earth is a natural powder and an excellent method to remove maggots from carpets.

 1. Sprinkle the diatomaceous powder over the maggots and the affected area.